ekamperi/ekamperi.github.io/_posts/2021-02-32-pca-limitations.md

     <p align="center">
     <img style="width: 50%; height: 50%" src="{{ site.url }}/images/pca_pitfall2.png" alt="PCA pitfall">
     </p>
 3. The next gotcha is that large variance is used as a criterion for the existence of structure in the data.
 However, **sometimes structure is found in places with low variance**, as we see in the following image.
-If we kept only the first principal component, out of 2, in the right case we would be absolutely fine, but in the left case we would perform badly.
+If we kept only the first principal component, out of 2, in the right case we would be absolutely fine, but in the left case we would perform badly, in a classification context.
     <p align="center">
     <img style="width: 100%; height: 100%" src="{{ site.url }}/images/pca_pitfall.png" alt="PCA pitfall">
     </p>